Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Abstract

 \section{Abstract}

-We consider object allocation problems with capacities \citep[see, e.g.,][]{abdulkadirouglu1998random,basteck2024axiomatization} where objects have to be assigned to agents.
-We show that if a lottery rule satisfies \textsl{ex-post non-wastefulness} and \textsl{probabilistic (Maskin) monotonicity}, then \textsl{ex-post pairwise efficiency} is equivalent to \textsl{ex-post Pareto efficiency}.
-This result allows for a strengthening of various existing characterization results, both for lottery rules and deterministic rules, by replacing \textsl{(ex-post) Pareto efficiency} with \textsl{(ex-post) pairwise efficiency}, e.g., for characterizations of the Random Serial Dictatorship rule \citep{basteck2024axiomatization}, Trading Cycles rules \citep{pycia2017incentive}, and Hierarchical Exchange rules \citep{papai2000strategyproof}.
+We consider object allocation problems with capacities where objects have to be assigned to agents.
+We show that a \textsl{probabilistically monotonic} lottery rule satisfies \textsl{ex-post Pareto efficiency} if and only if it satisfies \textsl{ex-post pairwise efficiency} and \textsl{ex-post non-wastefulness}.
+This result allows us to strengthen various existing characterization results, both for lottery rules and for deterministic rules, by replacing \textsl{(ex-post) Pareto efficiency} with \textsl{(ex-post) pairwise efficiency} and \textsl{(ex-post) non-wastefulness}, e.g., for characterizations of the Random Serial Dictatorship rule \citep{basteck2024axiomatization}, Trading Cycles rules \citep{pycia2017incentive}, and Hierarchical Exchange rules \citep{papai2000strategyproof}.